 Closer to the Mainland

 At least one of Hawaii’s islands is still growing and it’s an awesome experience to see live in action.
 I’m, of course, talking about the Big Island of Hawaii.
-The island’s Kilauea Volcano is currently the most active volcano in the world and visitors can experience its power in either Volcanoes National Park or by walking straight up to the lava flow in Kalapana – outside the park grounds.
+The island’s Kilauea Volcano is currently the most active volcano in the world and visitors can experience its power in either Volcanoes National Park or by walking straight up to the lava flow in Kalapana – outside the park grounds (currently closed following the 2018 eruption).
 Tahiti’s islands are a lot older and thus have no active volcanic activity (apart from at least one active underwater volcano).